Troubleshooting in Managed Service for Kubernetes

 For the

-pair:ERROR: flag --public-ip cannot be used together with --network-interface.
+--network-interfaceand--public-ippair:ERROR: flag --public-ip cannot be used together with --network-interface.
 Use '--network-interface' option 'nat' to get public address

 Make sure you only provide one of the three parameters in a command.
-It is enough to specify the location of a Managed Service for Kubernetes node group either in --location
+It is enough to specify the location of a Managed Service for Kubernetes node group either in --location or in --network-interface.

-. - Enable access to Managed Service for Kubernetes nodes from the internet after creating a node group.
+--network-interface ipv4-address=nator--network-interface ipv6-address=nat. - Enable access to Managed Service for Kubernetes nodes from the internet after creating a node group.

-Error connecting to a cluster using Error message:
+Error connecting to a cluster using kubectl

 ERROR: cluster has empty endpoint

-The error occurs if you try to connect to a cluster with no public IP address and get kubectl
+This error occurs if you try to connect to a cluster with no public IP address and get kubectl credentials for a public IP address using this command:

 yc managed-kubernetes cluster \